KalimeroMK/casys/README.md

 ### Laravel

-Register route file in RouteServiceProvider or do it loca;y
+Register route file in RouteServiceProvider or add this routes to existing root file

 `use App\Http\Controllers\CasysController;`<br/>